oslabs-beta/Tuba/README.md

 ## Database Instantiation

-The first time you start the TUBA image, you will need to set up the database schema.
-To do this, make sure the image is running and send a `GET` or `POST` request to `http://localhost:[YOUR PORT]/setup/`.
+The first time you start the TUBA image, the interface should be visible but will stall on the loading screen "Fetching Errors from Database."
+This is because the database schema hasn't been set yet.
+To do this, make sure the image is running and send a `GET` request to `http://localhost:[YOUR PORT]/setup/`.
 Doing so will run this SQL script in your database to create the necessary tables and columns:

 ```SQL
 CREATE TABLE users (